shuffle-project/melvin-asr/README.md

 Please make sure to set the required options:

-### Required Configuration
+### Configuration

+See the config-files for more information.

+The following options are important:

 1. *debug* - Actives debug more for logging
-2. *api_keys* - Set the key that are used to access the REST API.
+1. *api_keys* - Set the key that are used to access the REST API.
+1. *transcription_default* - Faster-whisper transcriptions settings passed to all transcription workflows of the system.
+Set all settings available for faster-whisper.
-3. *stream_runner* - Defined the models running to provide the websocket transcription (*currently only one is supported!*)
+1. *websocket_stream* - Defined the models for CPU and CUDA GPUs running to provide the websocket stream endpoint.
+Disable GPU is you do not have a CUDA GPU installed!
-4. *rest_runner*- Defined the models running to provide the http transcription
+1. *rest_runner*- Defined the models running to provide the http transcription

-See the config-files for more information.

 ## Testing